 Camping isn't all rainbows and butterflies when you're with a baby.
 It takes effort and there are some aspects that are difficult, but I assure you, nothing beats family time in the outdoors.
-My favorite mornings start by waking up in a tent with Zay and Jamie.
-There's something special about cooking on a camp stove, bed times stories in a tent, and sitting around a fire without an iPhone in sight that makes a camping trip the perfect (and affordable) adventure with your little one.
+My favorite mornings start by waking up in a tent with my kids and Jamie.
+There's something special about cooking on a camp stove, bed time stories in a tent, and sitting around a fire without an iPhone in sight that makes a camping trip the perfect (and affordable) adventure with your little one.

 Before you venture out in the great outdoors, check this list to see if you have everything you need or want.to make camping easier.

 1. A TENT

 If you are part of that #vanlife or have a camper, a tent isn't important.
 But if you're looking for an outdoor home for you and your family, we have and love the Big Agnes tents.
 We have a Big Agnes Big House 4 person tent.
 However, I do wish we had the 6 person version for a little more space as our family grows.

 This is obviously for car camping.
 If you are going backpacking, you'll obviously need a smaller and more lightweight tent.
 We do not have but have heard great things about the Big Agnes Copper Spur Tent.

 We went a few days camping without the Pop n' Sit Booster and mealtime was difficult.
 The picnic tables at campsites were a constant hazard as Zay would fall in between the seat and the tabletop if we weren't paying attention, eating with a squirmy toddler on our lap was no fun, and sitting on a picnic blanket opened the door for Zay to put rocks and dirt in our food.
 Then we discovered this.
 This beautiful, wonderful gift to camping parents.
 Mealtime became less of a hassle, Zay actually ate, and we were one small happy family again.

 While that one is short, here is also the portable highchair which is basically the same thing, but has higher legs to be table height.
 It's also a little pricier.